samuelrangira/samuelrangira/README.md

 Hi, I’m @samuelrangira.
 I am a Software Engineer.
-Currently learning more about Data Structures and Algorithms, and I’m looking to collaborate on Software Development projects.
+I'm learning more about data structures and algorithms, and currently looking to collaborate on Software Development projects.
 You can reach me at samuelrangira1@gmail.com

 <!---